chrischase011/vuxt/README.md

-# VUXT - A Minimal Vue Framework
+# VUXT - A Minimalist Vue Framework inspired by Nuxt

-This template should help get you started developing with Vue 3 in Vite.
+This is my own vue framework to ease my development 😊

 ## Recommended IDE Setup